And Your Reward Is Clothes

 First Person Shooter

-Halo: Reach expands the customizable armor system significantly, and lets you use your custom character in every game mode.
-Armor is purchased with "credits" that you can earn by doing just about anything in the game.
-(The Recon helmet from Halo3 is awarded for picking the game up on launch day.)
+- Halo: Reach expands the customizable armor system significantly, and lets you use your custom character in every game mode.
+Armor is purchased with "credits" that you can earn by doing just about anything in the game (the Recon helmet from Halo 3 was awarded for picking the game up on launch day).
 As in 3, the armor has no effect on gameplay.

-It should be noted that Recon can be unlocked (in Reach) via. standard promotions without needing the code.
+- It should be noted that Recon can be unlocked (in Reach) via. standard promotions without needing the code.
 But, the code does make the process a little faster.
 Also, the helmet unlocked on Day 1 is noticeably different than the one attained through gameplay, making the purchases more special.

 Hack and Slash